Emulator Issues #4357

 But to see the defect you must have an 64bits OS.

-Updated by skidau about 13 years ago
+Updated by skidau over 13 years ago

 Yeh, it has to be the patch because if I revert it, Starfox Adventures worked.
 I tested it out a few times to make sure it was not a random occurrence.
 JITIL continues to work with and without the patch.

-Updated by pierre about 13 years ago
+Updated by pierre over 13 years ago

 The asm_routines.* should always be below the 4G barrier.
 If they are not, something is awfully wrong, and assumptions about accessing memory break.
 (Actually, they should be below 2G, but i am not sure we do the right kind of magic to guarantee that.)

-Updated by beistin about 13 years ago
+Updated by beistin over 13 years ago

 With the new init order, the distance between the asm_routines.* and the calling point is above 2G.
 As the offset is a signed u32 we have to use another access mode to call the asm_routines.* and this is the only modification I made.